 The clock correction register is a 1-byte register that is used to correct advance / delay of the clock.
 When not using this function, set this register to "00h".
-Regarding the register values, refer to "Function of Clock Correction".
+Regarding the register values, refer to "■ Function of Clock Correction".

-Figure 18 Clock Correction Register
+Figure 17 Clock Correction Register

-6. Free register
+6. Free registers 1 to 3

-This free register is a 1-byte SRAM type register that can be set freely by users.
+These free registers are 1-byte SRAM type registers that can be set freely by users.

-Figure 19 Free Register
+Figure 18 Free Register